mbusy/ARIIA/README.md

 #ARIIA
 Autonomous Reconaissance Intelligence Integration Assistant

-Create a file named "test.mp3" in the src folder.
-Work in progress !
+Download the project, create a ressources folder at the root of the project, and execute python src/ariia.py !